& Privacy In An IoT World

 Below is a logical reference breakout for a robust M2M or IoT solution.
-This diagram helps illustrate the core M2M/IoT technology system components that would make up a large solution.
+This diagram helps illustrate the core system technology components that would make up a large IoT or M2M solution end-to-end.
 It is not meant to be exacting or exhaustive.
-It's purpose is to help set a common understanding for the primary threat and security surfaces common for M2M and IoT implementations.
+Its purpose is to help set a common understanding for the primary threat and security surfaces common for IoT and M2M implementations.
 Some implementations will make use of all of these components, while others only partial.

 Devices, gateways, backend networks, and services which comprise M2M and IoT solutions can be found in a wide variety of both old and new industries.
 Below is a representative example of some of the industries seeing substantial growth in the use of embedded systems and Internet services.
 All of these solutions utilize various levels of device robustness; and require varying levels of security and privacy considerations as well.

 There are a number of different connection scenarios possible for Machine-to-Machine and Internet-of-Things systems depending on the given solution.
 The complete system must be considered for threats, vulnerabilities, and controls to ensure sufficient security.
 And as much as a holistic security view is important, privacy aspects too must be considered along the entire flow of system data.